-We are a clinical-stage biotechnology company focused on developing and commercializing fibroblast-based therapies for patients suffering from chronic diseases with significant unmet medical needs, including wound healing, multiple sclerosis (MS), degenerative disc disease, psoriasis and certain cancers, and potential extension of life applications including thymic and splenic involution reversal.
+We are a clinical-stage biotechnology company focused on developing and commercializing fibroblast-based therapies for patients suffering from chronic diseases with significant unmet medical needs, including wound healing, multiple sclerosis (MS), degenerative disc disease, psoriasis and certain cancers, and potential human longevity applications including thymic involution reversal.
 At present, our novel manufacturing process entails collecting excess tissue from surgical procedures and using the allogeneic fibroblasts to grow a cell bank for use in our procedures.
 Our most advanced product candidates are CYWC628, CYMS101 and CybroCellTM.

 We are in the late pre-clinical stages of developing CYWC628 as an allogeneic fibroblast cell-based therapy for wound healing.
 Our studies are presently focused on utilizing fibroblasts and fibroblast-derived cells to treat wounds in diabetic mice.
 The results of our studies to date have shown statistically significant acceleration in the rate of wound closure in comparison with both a marketed wound care product and control, and improved quality of healed wounds.
-For our remaining pre-clinical studies, we will investigate multiple administrations of CYWC628 on a chemically induced chronic wound NONcNZO10/LtJ mouse model, complete a dose titration study to provide information on effective dose range of CYWC628, and complete an acute and chronic toxicity study.
-We expect to complete these studies in the 3rd quarter of 2024.
-Based upon our results achieved to date and the expected timing of these additional preclinical studies, we are planning to initiate a twelve-week Phase 1/2 clinical trial in Australia for treatment of diabetic foot ulcers in 2025 as funding allows.
+Based upon our results achieved to date and the expected timing of our remaining preclinical studies, we are planning to initiate a twelve-week Phase 1/2 clinical trial in Australia for treatment of diabetic foot ulcers in the second quarter of 2025 as funding allows.

 We are developing CYMS101 as an allogeneic fibroblast cell-based therapy to treat MS. After completing animal studies using CYMS101, we received approval to conduct clinical investigations in Mexico using the fibroblast cell composition for patients with MS and have completed a Phase 1 study.
 The study was conducted in five participants.
-The primary objective of the study was to assess safety and the secondary objective was to assess efficacy.
+The primary objective of the study was to assess safety, and the secondary objective was to assess efficacy.
+The primary objective was achieved as we saw no adverse events related to the treatment.
 We are currently conducting further research to determine the mode of action of fibroblasts in oligodendrocyte expansion and expect to file an IND application for a Phase 1/2 clinical trial in MS as funding allows.
 We will likely seek a strategic partner to collaborate with us on the development of CYMS101 either before initiating the Phase 1/2 clinical trial, or after its completion, if successful, and prior to commencing with a Phase 3 clinical trial.